arcanemachine/phoenix-todo-list/support/containers/README.md

 ### Setting up Prometheus

-All commands in this section should be run from the `support/containers/`.
+All commands in this section should be run from the directory `support/containers/`.

 - Run `docker compose -f compose.prometheus.yml up` to start a Prometheus container.
   - The `etc/prometheus.yml` file uses the default `http://localhost:4001` URL to access your Phoenix server's metrics